thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 .. math:: \alpha (f) = \frac{20}{d} \log_{10} ( \frac{A_w T_{total}}{A_s} ) + \alpha_w (f)

-The thickness of the test cylinder was 5.00 mm measured with a calibrated micrometer.
+The thickness of the test cylinder is 5.00 mm as measured with a calibrated micrometer.
 This is significantly thinner than the larger 'hockey-puck' cylinders used at lower frequencies to limit high frequency attenuation.